 AEMUS | MySonoCert

-MySonoCert modules are now available for physicians with an Advanced Emergency Medicine Ultrasonography (AEMUS) Focused Practice Designation (FPD).
+MySonoCert modules are for physicians with an Advanced Emergency Medicine Ultrasonography (AEMUS) Focused Practice Designation (FPD).

 Core elements of MySonoCert include: